Ava-HW/Catculator/README.md

 <a name="quit"></a>
 ## __3. Feline like making a grand escape?__
-If a user inputs 'Q' while using a calculator, the program will return to the main menu.
+If a user inputs 'Q' while using a calculator, the program will invite them to press 'enter' to return to the main menu or 'Q' to quit the program.
+Is the return to the main menu.

 If the user inputs 'Q' when presented with the main menu, the program will exit and display a thank you message.